baverman/sqlbind/README.md

   down to raw DBAPI connection and raw SQL.

-* (*Minor personal grudge, please ignore it*) For some ORMs (like Django ORM) your SQL intuition could be useless and even doesn't work.
+* (*Minor personal grudge, please ignore it*) For some ORMs (like Django ORM) your SQL intuition could be useless and requires deep ORM understanding.
+To the
+  side: sqlalchemy hybrid properties, cough.

 It boils down to one thing: from time to time you have to write raw SQL queries.
 I could highlight 3 types of queries: